maaskola/discrover/INSTALL.md

 1. We provide [binary packages](#binary-packages) for various Linux distributions.
    If your Linux distribution is supported, this is the easiest way to install Discrover.
+2. For Ubuntu, aside from packages, we also offer a [personal package archive (PPA)](#personal-package-archive).
+   Usage of the PPA is recommended over manually installing packages.
-2. For other Linux distributions we provide [source-based packages](#source-based-packages) scripts that automatically build Discrover for you.
+3. For other Linux distributions we provide [source-based packages](#source-based-packages) scripts that automatically build Discrover for you.
-3. Should none of the above steps work for, we also have instructions on [how to build](BUILDING.md) Discrover.
+4. Should none of the above steps work for, we also have instructions on [how to build](BUILDING.md) Discrover.

 Note that below, we frequently write ``X.Y.Z`` to indicate the version number (and sometimes ``X.Y.Z-R`` for version number and package release number).
 You have to replace it with whatever version of Discrover that you want to install.